-Tommy Hilfiger’s chief brand officer has been an instrumental force in rewiring the American heritage brand’s business, repositioning the label in the US, and developing and implementing the brand’s “see now, buy now” system.
+As Tommy Hilfiger ’s outgoing chief brand officer, Avery Baker has been an instrumental force in rewiring the American heritage brand’s business, repositioning the label in the US, and developing and implementing a “see now, buy now” system.

 Baker graduated with a degree in communications from Northwestern University in 1993, joining Tommy Hilfiger five years later.
 In 2006 she was made executive vice president of global communications and marketing, and was responsible for developing the brand image internationally.
 She was appointed chief marketing officer in December 2011, serving for three years before taking up the title of chief brand officer in 2014.